Are you experienced in investing in cryptocurrency? Is it completely new to you? Or maybe you are just intrigued by the prospect of investing?

 There are several activities associated with cryptocurrency that you will be taxed on:

 If you’ve sold your crypto for more than you bought it, you’ll likely pay capital gains tax (CGT) on the profit.

 If you lose money through trading, those losses could minimise your CGT bill.
 It’s also important to remember that swapping cryptocurrencies will trigger a capital gains taxable event as you will be selling crypto to other investors or liquidity pools.

 Regardless of the cryptocurrency you’re paid in, or who pays you, you’ll have to pay income tax and national insurance (NI) contributions.

 HMRC treats cryptocurrency as property under UK tax law.

 Mining cryptocurrency will either be considered a hobby or a fully-fledged business.
 This will depend on several factors:

 Mining as a business

 If your mining activity is considered a business, the mining income will be added to trading profits and be subject to income tax deductions.

-When you dispose of the cryptocurrency, any gain in value from the acquisition time will be added to your trading profits, and the transaction may be subject to NICs.
+When you dispose of cryptocurrency, any gain in value from the acquisition time will be added to your trading profits, and the transaction may be subject to NI contributions.